elibroftw/blog.elijahlopez.ca/content/posts/university/cs-456-computer-networks.md

 ### eBGP, iBGP

+- Route between AS (inter-AS routing protocol)
+- Advertise that a subnet exist to all routers
+- Determine best route to a _prefix_ (e.g. 138.16.68/22)
+- All ASs run BGP for inter-AS routing
-- External Border Gateway Protocol
+- External Border Gateway Protocol (two ASs)
-- Internal Border Gateway Protocol
+- Internal Border Gateway Protocol (one AS)
 - BGP session
   - semi-permanent TCP connection
-- prefix: destination being advertised
 - AS-PATH: list of ASes prefix has passed
 - NEXT-HOP: internal-AS router to next-hop AS